jiemsteveapor-art/Happy-Valentines-Love-/README.md

 typeWriter();
 }

+/* Typing */
 let i=0;
-let text=`Love,
+let text=`Hi Love,

-Where you overthink and lose faith in us always look back from where we started💗
+When you overthink and lose faith in us, always look back from where we started 💗

-Happy Valentine's Day 💗`;
+Happy Valentine's Day babi 💗`;

 let speed=45;